Spartan Support Network

 7. Any additional comments are welcome so that we can better serve the student when we meet with them.

 8. When you have filled out the form, click the blue Submit button in the lower right corner.
-You will see a confirmation that Spartan Connect has an Alert Issued.
+You will see a confirmation that Spartan Connect has a Notification Issued.

 9. The student will be assigned a contact who will reach out to the student and connect them with the appropriate resources.
 Once action has been taken with the student you will be notified; however, due to student privacy concerns, we will not be able to inform you about the action that has taken place or what was discussed with the student.
 You may ask the student directly if they are willing to share this information.